How can Blockchain revolutionize the Finance Sector?

-Companies are adopting the electronic invoicing, but they lack the standards required to execute invoice backed financing in a streamlined manner.
+Companies are adopting electronic invoicing, but they lack the standards required to execute invoicebacked financing in a streamlined manner.

-Companies can upload the invoices into the Ethereum “Smart-Contract” blockchain.
-Information like payment due date, amount to be paid, and the client details can be saved on blockchain.
-Once the individual pays the bill, the smart contract updates the invoice status as “paid” and notifies the companies that the client has paid the invoices.
+With blockchain in finance, companies can upload the invoices on the blockchain through smart contracts.
+Information like payment due date, amount to be paid, and the client’s details can be saved on the blockchain.
+Once the individual pays the bill, the smart contract will update the invoice status as “paid” and will notify the companies that the client has made the payment.

 5. Fund Investment

 Currently, investing in funds is time-consuming and expensive.
-The existing process involves manual processes using multiple databases.
+The current procedure involves manual processes using multiple databases.

 6. Government Expenses

 Governments around the world are adopting digital methods to modernize legal processes and build good relations with citizens.
-Advancements in technologies have made it possible to increase the transparency of public financing to bring trust to the system.
+Advancements in technologies have made it possible to increase the transparency of public financing to make the system trustworthy.

 Imagine citizens can track how many dollars are spent on the construction of the road.
-If the governments start using public blockchain to store the information related to expenses spent on the development of cities, the citizens can avoid fighting for the corruption.
+If the governments start using public blockchain to store the information related to expenses spent on cities’ development, the citizens’ fight against corruption can be avoided.

 7. Political Funds

-Capturing the information related to public funds received and paid by a political party on blockchain can offer transparency to voters.
-Using blockchain, voters can make better decisions about the political parties.
+Capturing the information related to public funds received and paid by a political party on a blockchain can offer transparency to voters.
+Using blockchain, voters can make better decisions about political parties.

 8. Financial Record-Keeping

-Companies are planning to use blockchain to store the immutable records of finance-related information like financial history, MoM, profits earned, and dividend distribution.
+Companies are planning to use blockchain to store the immutable records of finance-related information like:

-The smart contract allows the different shareholders to get access to the relevant information.
-For example, shareholders should be able to access confidential information while interested parties should only get access to the public information.
+The smart contract allows different shareholders to get access to the relevant information.
+For example, shareholders should be able to access confidential information while interested parties should only gain access to public information.

-Therefore, blockchain helps companies to bring transparency to the financial systems.
+Therefore, blockchain in financial services helps companies to bring transparency to the financial systems.

 9. Stock Exchange

-The current stock market involves entities like regulators, brokers, and stock exchange, adding more cost to the system.
-The decentralized approach to manage the stock exchange can bring efficiency to the system.
+The current stock market involves entities like regulators, brokers, and the stock exchange that add more cost to the system.
+A decentralized approach to manage the stock exchange can make the system highly efficient.

-Blockchain can eliminate the need for third-party regulators as regulations can be built on the smart contracts.
+Blockchain can eliminate the need for third-party regulators as regulations can be built on smart contracts.

-High fees for the bureaucracy of venture capitalists, private investment firms, and banks make the entire IPO processes expensive.
+High fees for the bureaucracy of venture capitalists, private investment firms, and banks make the entire IPO process expensive.

 Therefore, equity markets are planning to move towards decentralization.
-Blockchain allows the complete range of investor-company interaction to be carried out securely without involving the middlemen to cut down the cost.
+Blockchain allows the complete range of investor-company interaction to be carried out securely without middlemen to cut down the cost.